djosephsen/skinnywhale/README.md

 ```
 docker build -t myTeensyAppContainer .
 ```
-...and now you have a dockerized version of your application that contains only your script and the runtime needed to execute it (and not the entire rest of ubuntu or whatever).
+...and now you have a dockerized version of your app that contains only your script and the runtime needed to execute it (and not the entire rest of ubuntu or whatever).

 ## How does this work?
 Skinnywhale is pretty simple, it finds the aufs path for the container ID you